Vegetable stock is a kitchen staple that is not only easy to make but is also a great way to use up vegetable scraps.

 For extra depth try adding a range of herbs, tomato paste (will turn it red) or nutritional yeast.

 Cool the stock and transfer it to airtight containers.
-Refrigerate immediately and keep for up to 4 days.
+Refrigerate and keep for up to 4 days.

-Cool then transfer to airtight, freezable containers.
+Alternatively, cool then transfer to airtight, freezable containers.
 The stock will last 4-6 months in the freezer.

 Once thawed you can not refreeze, it is, therefore, a good idea to freeze in small amounts.
 This way you can just take what you need from the freezer.